 Her Story: “I learned that girls didn’t have to go to school and that lots of families didn’t send girls at all because they didn’t think they were as important as boys.
 I think that’s so mean.
 I’m reading a book about clever girls who were scientists, explorers, inventors, and writers and if they hadn’t gone to school then there are things like medicines we wouldn’t even have.
 I think they were stupid heads for not caring about girls going to school.

 I went to a class where the boys had to sit separately and were allowed to stay longer.
 The teacher marked my paper and said I did good. but I cried because I was sad for all those girls who lived in the gold rush because I love school and learning and I wish they could have got to learn too and make friends with boys and girls.”

 Food for thought

-From delectable delights from the Hope Bakery devoured while watching Red Coat Soldiers parade and fire their muskets to a spot of Devonshire tea, fresh toffee apples and handfuls of sweet raspberry drops, there was no shortage of delicious ye olde fodder to gobble down.
+From delectable delights at the Hope Bakery, devoured while watching Red Coat Soldiers parade and fire their muskets, to a spot of Devonshire tea, fresh toffee apples and handfuls of sweet raspberry drops, there was no shortage of delicious ye olde fodder to gobble down at Sovereign HIll.
 But more than being tasty, it was delivered in educational style.